vaibhavbhajanka/smart-video-polling-client/README.md

         - **Formulas Used**:

             - **Exponential Backoff Phase**: Uses `dynamicBaseInterval * (2 ** attempt)` to increase polling interval exponentially, ensuring fewer requests in the early stages when progress is low.
-            - **Progress-Based Linear Decay Phase**: Uses `dynamicBaseInterval + (dynamicMaxInterval - dynamicBaseInterval) * Math.exp(-progressFactor * 2.5)` to gradually decrease the interval as the job approaches completion, improving responsiveness.
+            - **Progress-Based Exponential Decay Phase**: Uses `dynamicBaseInterval + (dynamicMaxInterval - dynamicBaseInterval) * Math.exp(-progressFactor * 2.5)` to gradually decrease the interval as the job approaches completion, improving responsiveness.
               <br><br>
         - **Variables Explained**:
             - `dynamicMaxInterval`: Calculated as `expectedTime / 3.5` to define an optimal maximum polling interval based on the estimated job duration.
             - `dynamicBaseInterval`: Calculated as `expectedTime / 30` to define a suitable minimum interval for polling.
             - `progressFactor`: A normalized value representing the job's progress in the decay phase, calculated as `(progress - transitionProgress) / (100 - transitionProgress)`.
 This helps control how rapidly the polling interval decreases.
               <br><br>
-        - **Iterations for Optimization**: Multiple iterations and calculations were done to find suitable values for `expectedTime`, `transitionProgress`, and decay factors, ensuring an optimal balance between minimizing server load and maintaining timely status updates.
+        - **Iterations for Optimization**: Multiple iterations and calculations were done to find suitable values for `dynamicMaxInterval`, `dynamicBaseInterval`, `progressFactor` and `decayInterval`, ensuring an optimal balance between minimizing server load and maintaining timely status updates.
           <br><br>
 - **StatusChecker**:
   <br><br>